ckaindel/twine_geolocation/README.md

 - **Weiter** (go on): This passage links to the map passage.
 - **Ende** (end): This is the final passage.
 The total number of points is shown.

 There is a debug mode that allows to enter coordinates manually.
-It can be turned on/off in the "Karte" passage by setting the $debug variable.
+It can be toggled in the "Karte" passage by setting the $debug variable.